Germany backs Greek bailout as Tsipras mulls early polls

 Some pressure on Greece is easing a little already.
 The ECB has cut emergency liquidity assistance for Greek banks on Tuesday, several sources said.
 This was a positive sign that lenders are stabilising their operations and building cash reserves.

-However, Greek bankers said "mattress cash" - billions of euros that panicky savers pulled out of their accounts before the capital controls were imposed - had yet to return.
+However, Greek bankers said "mattress cash" - billions of euros that panicky savers pulled out of their accounts before the capital controls were imposed - has yet to return.

-"With capital controls in place there is money coming into the banking system that cannot leave immediately," said one senior banker, declining to be named.

-(Additional reporting by George Georgiopoulos, Karolina Tagaris, Toby Sterling, Holger Hansen, Madeline Chambers, Tina Bellon and Barbara Lewis; Writing by David Stamp; Editing by Jeremy Gaunt and Giles Elgood)
+(Additional reporting by George Georgiopoulos, Karolina Tagaris, Toby Sterling, Holger Hansen, Madeline Chambers and Tina Bellon; Writing by David Stamp Editing by Jeremy Gaunt)